uschtwill/re-employment-kraken/README.md

 Actually though... you can use it to scrape anything!

-You've been bouncing between the same 6 sites for weeks to find a sweat deal for that new used car you've been eyeing? `re-employment-kraken` to the rescue!
+You've been bouncing between the same 6 sites for weeks to find a sweet deal for that new used car you've been eyeing? `re-employment-kraken` to the rescue!
 Want to be first in line, when a popular part is back in stock on one of your favourite bicycle supply sites? `re-employment-kraken` has your back!

 🐙